ibm-cloud-docs/vpc/vpn-onprem-firepower-route-based.md

 The first step in configuring your Cisco FTDv for use with VPN for VPC is to ensure that the following prerequisite conditions are met:

 - Cisco FTDv is online and functional with a proper license.
-- You have a credential for accessing Firepower Device Manager Web UI.
+- You have a credential for accessing the Firepower Device Manager Web UI.
 - You have at least one configured and verified functional internal interface.
 - You have at least one configured and verified functional external interface.